Basketball

 Samuels, a 5-foot-6 guard, will be transferring out of the program after playing three seasons as a Trojan.
 The 2025 Big Ten Sportsmanship Award Honoree averaged 3.5 points, 2.6 rebounds, 2.4 assists and shooting 31.3% from the field.

 Samuels made 19 starts in 30 games played this season and has been with the Trojans in back-to-back Elite Eight appearances.
-She is also the only player amongst the four in the portal to have spent most of her career with USC.
+She is one of the few in the portal to have spent most of her career with USC.

 Yakiya Milton, junior forward